-Are you concerned about animal contact and scratches during your travels in Nepal, Northern India and Tiber?
 Got a stray or street dog bite, or an animal scratch in Kathmandu or in your travels around Nepal?
 Got a Monkey scratch when you visited a temple?
+Are you concerned about animal contact and scratches during your travels in Nepal, Northern India, and Tibet?

 Be careful and get a Rabies vaccine immediately.
-In the extreme case, someone bitten may die as this article shows.
+In the extreme case, someone bitten may die.

-Indication: Rabies vaccine is a vaccine used to prevent rabies.
-It is indicative for active immunization against rabies virus.
+The rabies vaccine is administered to prevent rabies.
+It is indicated for active immunization against the rabies virus.
 Vaccines are effective in humans and other animals.
 The most effective way to prevent the spread of rabies to humans is to vaccinate dogs.

-Pre Exposure Prophylaxis: Immunization before possible exposure to case of high risk professional’s.
-E.g. Veterinarians, doctors, laboratory personnel and people who are exposed to the risk of rabies.
+Pre-Exposure Prophylaxis: Immunization before possible exposure to a case of high-risk professionals.
+E.g. Veterinarians, doctors, laboratory personnel, and people who are exposed to the risk of rabies.

-Post- Exposure Treatment: Rabies vaccination is part of post-exposure treatment of individuals after contact with animals that are rabid or suspected to be rabid.
+Post- Exposure Treatment: Rabies vaccination is part of the post-exposure treatment of individuals after contact with animals that are rabid or suspected to be rabid.
 Vaccination with rabies vaccine should begin immediately after exposure to rabies, which has been confirmed or suspected.
-Other post exposure treatment measure includes first aid and local wound, and administration of rabies immunoglobulin, if indicated.
-The choice of immunization schedule for post-exposure prophylaxis is depend on the type of wound or exposure and the status of the animal.
+Other post-exposure treatment measure includes first aid and local wound, and administration of rabies immunoglobulin, if indicated.
+The choice of immunization schedule for post-exposure prophylaxis depends on the type of wound or exposure and the status of the animal.

-If the vaccine is administered to the subjects within 5 years of previous immunization (cell culture rabies vaccine), two booster dose of vaccine are to be administered via TM route on day 0 and day 3.
-If vaccine was administered more than five year ago, vaccination schedule as per Post- Exposure Treatment may be followed.
+If the vaccine is administered to the subjects within 5 years of previous immunization (cell culture rabies vaccine), two booster doses of vaccine is to be administered via TM route on day 0 and day 3.
+If the vaccine was administered more than five years ago, vaccination schedule as per Post- Exposure Treatment may be followed.